 Full-time CalSWEC IV-E Stipend Program (on-campus 2 year students only)

 Program Description: IV-E Stipend Recipients will receive $18,500 per academic year (totaling $37,000) and upon graduation, must obtain a position in public child welfare for a minimum of one year for each year of financial support received.
 This employment obligation or “work back” must be in the state of California, at a county public child welfare agency (including L.A.
 County) for two (2) years.

 Part-time CalSWEC IV-E Stipend Program (on-campus 3 year students who are current employees of a county Public Child Welfare Agency)

-Program Description: IV-E Stipend Recipients will receive reimbursement for tuition and fees, and the cost for required textbooks (up to $10,164 per year).
-In addition, there is a travel allowance for each day of class or fieldwork.
+Program Description: IV-E Stipend Recipients will receive reimbursement for tuition and fees, and the cost for required textbooks, travel for each day of class or fieldwork (up to $14,164 per year).
 As a public child welfare employee who received a letter of support and release time, employee agrees to return to that agency immediately after MSW graduation and render two years of continuous and satisfactory full time employment in a position at least a level appropriate to a new MSW in child welfare services.